Demystifying Questions Cyber Insurance Companies Will Ask You

 If you have existing or are applying for new Cyber Insurance coverage, be prepared for the questionnaire.
-Knowing what they’ll ask can give you time to put systems in place to answer “yes” to the questions that can affect your premium rates and even whether you’re still considered insurable.
+Knowing what they’ll ask can give you time to implement systems to answer “yes” to the questions affecting your premium rates and whether you’re still considered insurable.

 Common questions on insurance applications include:

-Do you provide ongoing cybersecurity training and periodic phishing simulation emails to measure worker proficiency?
-One often overlooked aspect of training, and simulated phishing is that it might take time for your already overworked staff to configure, send, monitor, and produce reports about the results every month.
+Do you provide ongoing cybersecurity awareness training and periodic phishing simulation emails to measure worker proficiency?
+Your users must receive regular security awareness training, such as once per month and perhaps a comprehensive webinar or other presentation once a year.
+Additionally, services can send users a fraudulent or email phishing message once a month to measure their response, such as if they open the message, click on the simulated fraudulent link, and are duped into entering credentials.
+One often overlooked aspect of training and simulated phishing is that it might take time for your already overworked staff to configure, send, monitor, and produce reports about the results every month.
 You’re welcome to contact us to provide that service, and we do 100% of the work, so there is no additional burden on your workers.
 Training for new employees is available.
+We also provide comprehensive yearly training webinars and other presentations.
+Whatever training you use, be sure that it adapts to keep your users current with the rapidly evolving threat landscape.

 Do you provide password management tools to users?
 Tools that remember and automatically enter users’ passwords can help encourage users to use different passwords for every login.
 Users with the habit of reusing passwords pose a risk to your organization.
 Once attackers compromise a password, they will attempt to use that same password at popular sites.
 This practice is sometimes called credential stuffing, and attackers can be very successful at breaking into sites if users reuse passwords.
 An added benefit is user productivity and user happiness.
-SSO Single Sign On is becoming more popular, so users can log in once and gain access to more than one site or resource.
+Ensure the company’s password manager uses strong encryption to store your passwords securely.
+Single Sign-On (SSO) is becoming more popular, allowing users to log in once to access multiple sites or resources.

 Do you utilize geo-blocking or geo-filtering?
 These technologies identify computers, users, and email messages based on geographical locations.
-You will be more secure if you block email and login attempts from geographical areas where you never do business and block user logins from countries where you have no users.
+You will be more secure if you block email and login attempts from geographical areas where you never do business and block user logins from countries without users.
+While attackers can bypass these protections using VPNs, the protections are still helpful.

 Are users local administrators?
 When you set up a new Windows or Apple computer, the user has local administrator access and can perform many activities, including installing programs.
-And if an attacker manages to compromise that user’s account, now the attacker has tremendous power to compromise that computer and potentially your entire organization.
+If an attacker manages to compromise that user’s account, the attacker has tremendous power to compromise that computer and potentially your entire organization.
 This topic is complex, but the goal of every organization must be to ensure all workers are “standard users” on their computers.
 Being a standard user limits what an attacker can damage and makes the user account more difficult to compromise in the first place.
+Privilege Access Management (PAM) solutions help manage local admin rights by controlling and monitoring privileged access to critical systems.

 Do you segment your network?
 Network segmentation splits your network into smaller parts based on the purpose or type of device.
-For example, suppose you isolate your security cameras on a network away from your servers on a different network.
+For example, suppose you isolate your security cameras from your servers on a different network segment, such as a subnet or VLAN.
 If an attacker breaks into a security camera, segmentation can block their ability to hack your servers through the camera.
 Common segments include:

 -Servers